djugei/djugei.github.io/content/how-arch-delta-works.md

 * Re-compress packages to provide bit-identical versions for signatures
 * And show a responsive, informative user interface.

-The client also uses async, though somehow it felt way better than on the server.
+The client also uses async.
+Though I did hit a wall when trying to create a composable retry-function, somehow it felt way better than on the server.
 Most steps are quite straightforward.
 Semaphores are used to limit the degree of parallelism to not overload the client or server.